Human Resource Strategy

 At Sojitz, we define global management employees as those who can create value and generate earnings on the world stage.
 Global management skills include the ability to think independently, take action, and follow through to completion.
 We are focusing on creating a system for human resource development that enables employees to maximize their contribution to their organizations and to the company overall.

-By supporting each employee’s career path, we can leverage the growth of each individual as a driving force for both organizational and company-wide growth, which will lead to new business creation.
+By supporting each employee’s career path, we can leverage the growth of each individual as a driving force for both organizational and company-wide growth, leading to the creation of new business.

 Medium-term Management Plan 2023: Human Resource Strategy